 Therefore our tip: Take it easy on your trip to Sumatra.
 Just like the locals under the motto “Pelan Pelan” (slowly slowly).
 Do not pack too many destinations into your vacation, otherwise you sit in buses or airplanes most of the time.

 A well functioning bus system like in Thailand or Malaysia does not exist here.
 There are local buses, but proper timetables are rare.
 Booking bus tickets online is not possible.
 If you want to travel with local buses, it is best to ask in your accommodation.
 But basically, one gets from every touristic place onwards by bus.
 Sometimes it is necessary to change buses a few times.
 But this transport option is only recommended for adventurous travellers.

-For longer distances there are also bigger coaches, e.g. the night bus from Medan to Banda Aceh.
+For longer distances there are big coaches like Damri or ALS serving long distances on Sumatra, e.g. the night bus from Medan to Banda Aceh or Lake Toba to Padang.
 Here it is often recommended to pack warm clothes.
 The air conditioning is mostly running at full speed.